 Personal Finance

-I have watched thousands of pills and tips and tricks on personal finance,
+watched thousands of pills and tips and tricks on personal finance, and have

 Not that I really studied the topic, I don’t have time for that, but I have implemented and played around with lot of tools to help bring awareness at the forefront of my conscience when the talk is about money.